Cars without a DPF

 Fiat Cars without a DPF – 105 bhp & 115 bhp 1.9 8V Multijet engines do not have a DPF.
 All 1.3 JTD engines and the more powerful 16V 1.9 engines have a DPF fitted.

-Vauxhall / Opel – Early 1.7Di, 1.7DTi and 1.7CDTi engines manufactured by Isuzu do not have DPF’s until the launch of the 110bhp version, nor do the 2.0 and 2.2 Dti engines used in the Vectra and Frontera.
+Vauxhall / Opel – Early 1.7Di, 1.7DTi and 1.7CDTi upto 2010 models and manufactured by Isuzu do not have DPF’s until the launch of the 110bhp version, nor do the 2.0 and 2.2 Dti engines used in the Vectra and Frontera.
 The early 2.5 V6 Diesel made by BMW and used on the Omega upto 2001 also does not have a DPF and nor did the 3.0 V6 Diesel used in the Vectra / Signum before 2006.

 Vauxhall / Opel 1.3 CDTI engines are a little more confusing, since some cars were fitted with particulate filters from introduction, then there seems to be a period from 2006 – 2007 where they were omitted from some models such as the Corsa & Combo Van.
 I recommend doing the exhaust test detailed at the bottom of the page to check for the presence of a particulate filter.

 Saab – 2.2 dti engines did not have a DPF nor did the pre 2006 3.0 V6 used in the Vauxhall Vectra.
 The 1.9 tid version is more of a gamble as there are a mixture of DPF and Non DPF models circulating the market as early models could also be fitted with a DPF as a factory option.
 All TTID versions of the 1.9 engine DO HAVE A DPF and are VERY problematic